RedHatQE/firewatch/docs/cli_usage_guide.md

 # Don't delete the job directory in /tmp (would usually be used for debugging purposes).
 $ firewatch report --keep-job-dir

+# Perform a gitleaks detect scan on the job directory in /tmp and open a Jira issue for any detections.
+$ firewatch report --gitleaks

 # Report a bug for each test failure found in a JUnit file for a step
 $ firewatch report --verbose-test-failure-reporting